Cart summary

 Cancer: Causes and Treatments

-Cancer is caused by a wide range of environmental factors, leading to DNA damage, hereditary and in uteromutations.
+Cancer is caused by a wide range of environmental factors, leading to DNA damage, hereditary and in utero mutations.

 • Environmental factors, such as smoking, excessive alcohol consumption, and radiation exposure, contribute to an individual's lifetime risk of developing cancer.